Heterogeneous Point Set Transformers for Segmentation of Multiple View Particle Detectors: Introduction

 Experiments in the physical sciences often create large amounts of data, which is hard to process at scale by human experts.
 The advent of high quality machine learning models has improved performance across many of these data processing tasks~\cite{baldi2021science}, but with an increase in quality, there has also been an increase in computational costs.
 Even large experimental collaborations in the field of particle physics often face strict limits in resource utilization.

-NOvA \cite{nova_technical} is a long-baseline neutrino oscillation experiment in which neutrinos from Fermilab's NuMI beam interact in both the near detector and larger far detector spaced 810km apart.
-The detectors consist of long PVC extrusions, referred to as "cells", filled with liquid scintillator.
+NOvA \cite{nova_technical} is a long-baseline neutrino oscillation experiment in which neutrinos from Fermilab's NuMI beam interact in both the near detector (ND) at in Batavia, IL and larger far detector (FD) in Ash River, MN spaced \SI{810}{km} apart.
+The detectors consist of long $\SI{4}{cm} \times \SI{6}{cm}$ polyvinyl chloride (PVC) plastic extrusions, referred to as "cells", filled with liquid scintillator.
 These cells are arranged in planes such that the cells' orientations alternate horizontally and vertically between neighboring planes (Figure \ref{fig:schematic}).
-When neutrinos interact within the detector, the resulting particles, e.g. pions, photons, protons, electrons and muons, produce scintillation light as they travel through the detector and appear as tracks or showers referred to as "prongs" (Figure \ref{fig:interactions}).
+The full FD considered here is $\SI{16}{m} \times \SI{16}{m} \times \SI{60}{m}$ with 344064 cells.
+When neutrinos interact within the detector, the resulting particles, e.g. pions, photons, protons, electrons and muons, produce scintillation light as they travel through the detector and appear as tracks or showers referred to as "prongs" (Figure \ref{fig:interactions}) \cite{simulation}.
 The task at hand is then to perform instance segmentation over these prongs as well as to classify each detection into its corresponding particle type.

 The generated images are often very sparse, consisting of an empty background in most of the image except for a few prongs.
 When performing computations such as the ones used in segmentation machine learning models, sparse matrices have to be converted into dense matrices, which can slow down training and inference.
 There have been implementations of differentiable convolution operations on sparse matrices, such as Nvidia's MinkowskiEngine~\cite{choy20194d}.
 However, the operations need to approximate a convolution in order to save memory.
 An alternative to using sparse matrices is representing the sparse image as a point cloud, which allows the coordinates and values to be processed.